GeorgeMcIntyre-Web/NitroPlcViewer/README.md

 2. View the ladder logic in the main panel
 3. Switch between "Ladder Diagram" and "Neutral Text" views
 4. Use zoom controls to adjust the view
+5. Drag the divider between tree and content panels to resize

+### **Resizing Panels**
+1. Hover over the divider between the tree panel and content area
+2. Click and drag the divider left or right to resize
+3. The tree panel can be resized between 200px and 600px width
+4. Release to set the new size

 ### **Cross-Reference Analysis**
 1. Select a routine or tag